Ackman urges Allergan board to 'wake up' on Valeant talks

-BOSTON (Reuters) - After months of staying largely silent on a deal he’s trying to broker, billionaire William Ackman criticized Allergan Inc ’s (AGN.N) board of directors, urging them to “wake up” and at least listen to what potential purchaser Valeant Pharmaceuticals (VRX.TO) has to offer the Botox maker.
+BOSTON (Reuters) - After months of staying largely silent on a deal he is trying to broker, billionaire William Ackman on Tuesday criticized Allergan Inc ’s (AGN.N) board of directors, urging them to “wake up” and at least listen to what potential purchaser Valeant Pharmaceuticals (VRX.TO) has to offer the Botox maker.

 “The smell of strong brew is in the air, now is the time to wake up,” he wrote in the letter which was released in a regulatory filing.

+Allergan responded on Tuesday by reiterating its criticism of Valeant’s offer and confidence in its course.

+“Mr. Ackman’s hyperbole, bluster and personal attacks do not change the fact that Valeant’s offer is grossly inadequate and substantially undervalues Allergan.
+We recognize that what matters is value, and the Allergan board remains confident in the company’s ability to deliver significantly more value than Valeant’s offer,” an Allergan representative said in a statement.

-It has been five months since Ackman, whose $15 billion Pershing Square Capital Management hedge fund is Allergan’s largest investor, announced he is working with rival drug maker Valeant which wants to buy Allergan.
+It has been five months since Ackman, whose $15 billion Pershing Square Capital Management hedge fund is Allergan’s largest investor, announced he is working with rival drug maker Valeant.

-Now with his three page-long letter dated September 9, the New York-based hedge fund manager seems to want to give this board one more chance to take action before a special meeting at the end of the year where he hopes to replace most of them with his own slate of directors.
+Now with his three-page letter dated Sept.
+9, the New York-based hedge fund manager seemed to want to give this board one more chance to take action before a special meeting at the end of the year where he hopes to replace most of them with his own slate of directors.

-He told them they can still “rescue” their reputation by taking over the leadership from CEO David Pyott, who is, in Ackman’s words trying to “stymie” a transaction.
+He told them they can still “rescue” their reputation by taking over the leadership from Chief Executive Officer David Pyott, who is in Ackman’s words trying to “stymie” a transaction.

 Allergan, Ackman said, has “distinguished itself in running the most shareholder-unfriendly, hostile defense process perhaps in the history of corporate America.”